Garden: Design

 Garden design is the process of creating plans for the layout and planting of gardens and landscapes.
 Gardens may be designed by garden owners themselves, or by professionals.
 Professional garden designers tend to be trained in principles of design and horticulture, and have a knowledge and experience of using plants.
 Some professional garden designers are also landscape architects, a more formal level of training that usually requires an advanced degree and often an occupational license.

 Elements of garden design include the layout of hard landscape, such as paths, rockeries, walls, water features, sitting areas and decking, as well as the plants themselves, with consideration for their horticultural requirements, their season-to-season appearance, lifespan, growth habit, size, speed of growth, and combinations with other plants and landscape features.
-Most gardens consist of a mix of natural and constructed elements, although even very 'natural' gardens are always an inherently artificial creation.
+Most gardens consist of a mixture of natural and constructed elements, although even very 'natural' gardens are always an inherently artificial creation.
 Natural elements present in a garden principally comprise flora (such as trees and weeds), fauna (such as arthropods and birds), soil, water, air and light.
-Constructed elements include paths, patios, decking, sculptures, drainage systems, lights and buildings (such as sheds, gazebos, pergolas and follies), but also living constructions such as flower beds, ponds and lawns.
+Constructed elements include not only paths, patios, decking, sculptures, drainage systems, lights and buildings (such as sheds, gazebos, pergolas and follies), but also living constructions such as flower beds, ponds and lawns.

-Consideration is also given to the maintenance needs of the garden.
+Garden needs of maintenance are also taken into consideration.
 Including the time or funds available for regular maintenance, (this can affect the choices of plants regarding speed of growth) spreading or self-seeding of the plants (annual or perennial), bloom-time, and many other characteristics.
 Garden design can be roughly divided into two groups, formal and naturalistic gardens.
-The most important consideration in any garden design is how the garden will be used, followed closely by the desired stylistic genres, and the way the garden space will connect to the home or other structures in the surrounding areas.
-All of these considerations are subject to the limitations of the budget.
+The most important consideration in any garden design is how the garden will be utilized, followed closely by the desired stylistic genres, and the way the garden space will connect to the home or other structures in the surrounding areas.
+All of these considerations are subject to the budget limitations.
 Budget limitations can be addressed by a simpler garden style with fewer plants and less costly hard landscape materials, seeds rather than sod for lawns, and plants that grow quickly; alternatively, garden owners may choose to create their garden over time, area by area.

 Types

 Environmental impact

 Gardeners may cause environmental damage by the way they garden, or they may enhance their local environment.

-Damage by gardeners can include direct destruction of natural habitats when houses and gardens are created; indirect habitat destruction and damage to provide garden materials such as peat, rock for rock gardens, and by the use of tapwater to irrigate gardens; the death of living beings in the garden itself, such as the killing not only of slugs and snails but also their predators such as hedgehogs and song thrushes by metaldehyde slug killer; the death of living beings outside the garden, such as local species extinction by indiscriminate plant collectors; and climate change caused by greenhouse gases produced by gardening.
+Damage by gardeners can include direct destruction of natural habitats when houses and gardens are created; indirect habitat destruction and damage to provide garden materials such as peat, rock for rock gardens, and by the use of tap water to irrigate gardens; the death of living beings in the garden itself, such as the killing not only of slugs and snails but also their predators such as hedgehogs and song thrushes by metaldehyde slug killer; the death of living beings outside the garden, such as local species extinction by indiscriminate plant collectors; and climate change caused by greenhouse gases produced by gardening.